The Benefits of Therapists Joining Insurance Panels vs. Benefits of Being a Private Pay Therapist

 Greater Client Privacy

-Less paperwork regarding your client’s health information and treatments getting sent to different places means more privacy.
-Some people just aren’t comfortable with having their mental health information available to anyone else, including their insurance provider.
+Less paperwork equals more privacy.
+Your clients health information and treatments won't be getting sent to different places.
+Some people aren’t comfortable with having their mental health information available to others.
+This even includes their insurance provider.

 More Time With Clients

-With less paperwork to submit to insurance companies, you can use that time instead for yourself, or to see more clients.
-If you take on more sessions, that increases your billable hours, which ultimately means more income for your practice.
+With less paperwork to submit to insurance companies, you can use that time for yourself.
+Oryou can see more clients.
+If you take on more sessions, that increases your billable hours.
+This ultimately means more income for your practice.

 With less paperwork to submit, you can use that time instead for yourself, or to see more clients.